 The husband suggested muesli as a healthier, more filling cereal option, I put it on my grocery list… and then I couldn’t find it.
 Anywhere.
 I searched high and low, store after store, and guess what?
 Still no muesli.
 (On a side note, as soon as we came home, I found muesli everywhere).

 Since I couldn’t find any pre-made, we made our own.
 Once I realized how easy it is to mix together, I was happy we’d made our own and chosen all our own ingredients.
 This Easy Power Muesli is an easy camping breakfast.
-It’s vegan, protein packed,* and a fabulous pre-hike breakfast.
+It’s vegan, keeps me full all morning long, and is a fabulous pre-hike breakfast.

 What is Muesli?